ChugR/Adverb/README.md

-Adverb - a project to distill Wireshark trace data into web pages that show details of the AMQP protocol.
+#  Adverb - distill AMQP net trace into web page

+Wireshark is a great tool for capturing and viewing network traces.
+When it comes to AMQP traces, however, it's difficult to make sense of the larger picture of the protocol operation.
+All of the details are there but the general flow of AMQP connection and link activity has to be pieced together with a lot of clicks in Wireshark.

+Welcome to Adverb.
+Adverb is tuned to AMQP and helpfully summarizes AMQP protocol activity on an interactive web page.
+An Adverb web page is laid out with:

+* Page controls
+* Connection data display controls
+* AMQP Frames
+* Decode legend and notes

+## Data Flow

+Adverb can be used as a web server or as a stand-alone CLI process.
+The data flow for both cases is the same:

-The data flow starts with a .pcapng file.
+* Start with a .pcapng file.
 This can be created by Wireshark or some other network capture tool.
-This file captures the binary AMQP traffic of interest.
+This file holds the binary AMQP traffic of interest.

-Next the data is processed by tshark (terminal shark) to produce a .pdml file, which is like .xml for protocol data.
+* Process the capture file with *tshark* (terminal shark) to produce a .pdml file, which is like .xml for protocol data.

-Finally the pdml is processed by a script that emits javascript html that a browser displays.
+* Process the pdml file with a script that emits javascript html that a browser displays.

+The web pages are indexed and metadata provides high level views of what's going on.

+## As a Web Server

-In its current form Adverb is set up to be a cgi-bin web service and consists of three files:
+As a cgi-bin web service Adverb consists of three files:

-  scripts/html/adverb.html   - The server web form
+*  scripts/html/adverb.html   - The server web form
-  scripts/cgi-bin/adverb.sh  - Bash script to process form data:
+*  scripts/cgi-bin/adverb.sh  - Bash script to process form data:
  * use tshark to generate pdml
  * run adverb.py to generate html
-  scripts/adverb.py          - Python code to generate html from pdml
+* scripts/adverb.py          - Python code to generate html from pdml

-An example web page is available to demonstrate the output.

-  example/dispatch-router-test.pcapng.html

-  Load this file into your browser to see a real-world dispatch router test in progress.
-Highlights include:

-  * Dozens of connections identified by host address:port pairs.
-  * Each connection shows the number of collected network frames.
-  * Connections are highlighted in color to help identify them.
-  * Each connections's frames may be shown or hidden independently.
-  * Six or seven hunderd AMQP frames are captured.
-  * Each frame has:
-    - Expand buttons for high and low levels of detail.
-    - The relative time stamp of the packet in microseconds.
+The web service is really convenient for doing small, quick traces.

-    - The frame number in the original .pcapng capture file.
+* Run Wireshark; capture test traffic; save the .pcapng file.
-    - The host:port pair for the connection.
-Originating host is highlighted.
-    - The performatives or methods for the frame each with extra details.
-  * A legend describing the display details.
+* Open the web server page.
+ * Browse to the saved .pcapng file
+ * Press *Upload*
+* View the distilled trace file in your browser.

+An advantage of the Web Service is that the processing is done on a server system with late and great Wireshark versions.
+The client system does not need Wireshark installed at all other than to generate the capture file.

+A drawback of the Web Service is the size of the files involved and pushing them through the web interface.
+A modest trace file of 12,000 frames may be 3.5 Mbytes.
+The resulting html file may be 54 Mbytes.
+Even with a fast server and network the download may time out and finish with an error.

+## As a CLI process

+If your local system has Wireshark installed then you are good to go.

+* Run Wireshark; capture test traffic; save the .pcapng file.
+This is the same as with the server.
+* Run scripts/adverb-cli/adverb-cli.py including the path to the .pcapng file as arg1.
+* The .html file is generated locally and can be opened as a file.

+## TODO:

+* The scripts run on Fedora Linux and have some issues running on Windows.